vsheyanov/missing-firefox-shortcuts/README.md

 ## Supported Shortcuts

 - **Move Tab to New Window**: Move the current tab into a new window and focus it
+- **Move Tab to Next Window**: Move the current tab to the next window (cycles through all windows).
+If only one window exists, does nothing.
+The tab is placed above the active tab in the destination window and activated.
 - **Duplicate Tab**: Duplicate the current tab (placed above the current tab in the list)

 ## Configure the Shortcut